lBedrockl/Archipelago/worlds/eldenring/region lock ideas.md

 ### Limgrave > Weeping
 * something on bridge of sacrifice?
+* Move or remove spiritspring that can be used to skip bridge
 * Item name: `idk`

 ### Limgrave > Caelid
 * scarlet rot fog?
-* disable dragon ruins chest trap
+* disable dragon ruins chest trap, or add seal so the cave can be cleared
+* move waygate spawn point at third church of marika into bestial sanctum
 * Item name: `idk`

 ### Limgrave > Liurnia
-* Make the cliff face shortcut super windy and blow the player off
+* maybe a gate that would open form a gostoc themed item
 * Item name: `idk`

 ### Limgrave > Nokron
-* Maybe purple electricity that stops the player going down the hole
+* Already requires radahn boss dead but wouldn't add a sphere
+* getting to altus would unlock nokron technically which is dumb
-* or add a door that requires a key item and the bottom
+* so add a door in limgrave pit with an item needed for a sphere, could be radahn themed item
+* or have and item trigger the star fall event `Starscourge's Failure`
 * Item name: `idk`

 ### Limgrave > Siofra